 3: CityType type;

+This will force hibernate to cache the data upon first access.
 Using a cache will generate much smaller queries and you wont have to write huge join statements to load lazy stuff.

 I'll probably do more work using cache on an clustered environment.